kellymegan/ASDA_2025_Group_2_Portfolio_/reports/Airbnb_Europe_Homework.md

 ## 5. Analysis – Research Question

+This exploratory analysis aims to:
+- Compare Airbnb price distributions across major European cities.
+- Assess whether distance from the city center correlates with price or satisfaction.
+- Explore whether Superhost status, room type, and capacity influence listing prices.
+- Identify potential signs of gentrification by examining pricing and availability patterns near city centers.

 > *How do Airbnb listings, prices, and guest satisfaction differ across European cities, and do any of these patterns suggest housing pressure or early signs of gentrification?*

 [![Screenshot-2025-11-10-at-10-49-03-PM](https://i.postimg.cc/DZZhX6S7/Screenshot-2025-11-10-at-10-49-03-PM.png)](https://postimg.cc/wtSnKh5r)